sisoe24/Nuke-Tools-ST/README.md

 Once NukeServerSocket is up and running, you can execute your python/blink file with the new [command](#17-commands).

-## 1.4.
+## 1.5.
 BlinkScript

 > NukeServerSocket >= 0.1.0 is needed in order for this to work.

-The extension will take the name of the current active file and create a blinkscript node inside Nuke with the name as the current filename.
-If the node already exists, then will only modified its source code.
-Once done will recompile the source kernel.
+The extension will create a blinkscript node named after the currently active file.
+If the node already exists, it will only modify the code and recompile it.

-The accepted file extension are `.cpp` or `.blink`.
+The accepted file extension code are `.cpp` or `.blink`.

-## 1.5.
+## 1.6.
 Connection

-No settings are necessary if connection is expected to be on the same computer.
-NukeToolsST will automatically connect to the `localhost` and will use the port configuration found inside _$HOME/.nuke/NukeServerSocket.ini_.
-The configuration value is updated automatically each time its changed inside the plugin.
+No settings are necessary if the connection is on the same computer.
+The package will automatically connect to the localhost and use the port configuration found inside `$HOME/.nuke/NukeServerSocket.ini`.
+The configuration value is updated every time it's changed inside the plugin.

-However if connection is between different computers, port and hostname must be changed manually via the [package settings](#package-settings).
+However, if the connection is between different computers, the port, and hostname, must be changed manually via the [package settings](#package-settings).

-> Keep in mind that, once the addresses are specified manually, will always take over the defaults one.
-Its best to delete them if you only connect between the same computer.
+> Keep in mind that once the addresses are specified manually, they will always take over the defaults one.

-**Note**: Attempting to connect to a manually specified host that is down (not reachable) will result in a temporary freeze of the Sublime UI for 10 seconds.
+**Note**: Attempting to establish a connection to a manually specified host which is down (i.e., not reachable) will result in a temporary freeze of the Sublime UI for 10 seconds..

-## 1.6.
+## 1.7.
 Package Settings

-### 1.6.1. `nss_port`:`integer`
+- `nss_port`:`integer`

-A different port for the connection.
-Port should match the one from NukeServerSocket.
+  Set a different value for the connection.
+The port should match the one from NukeServerSocket.

-### 1.6.2. `nss_hostname`:`string`
+- `nss_hostname`:`string`

   Same as `nss_port`.
-Host could be the localhost or the local ip.
+The host could be the local host or the local IP.

-### 1.6.3. `nss_disable_context_menu`:`bool`
+- `nss_disable_context_menu`:`bool`

   Disable Sublime context menu entry if not needed.
-Defaults to `false`.
+Default's to `false`.

-### 1.6.4.
 Example

 ```json
 {